Lunar lava tube: Proposed exploration

 In 2019, the European Space Agency launched a campaign through the ESA's Open Space Innovation Platform (OSIP) to evaluate innovative proposals aimed at the exploration, documentation and 3D mapping of volcanic cavities on the Moon.
 Two complementary studies have been selected, the Descent And Exploration in Deep Autonomy of Lava Underground Structures (DAEDALUS) Sphere and the RoboCrane.
 DAEDALUS is a prototype designed by the University of Wurzburg (Germany), the Jacobs University (Germany), the University of Padua (Italy), the INAF-Osservatorio di Padova (Italy) and the VIGEA-Virtual Geographic Agency (Italy).

 This prototype is equipped with several components capable of performing a high-definition 3D mapping during the descent and moving autonomously within a lava tube.
 This system is in fact equipped with LIDAR and stereoscopic cameras to guarantee almost total coverage in order to acquire data in any condition.

+Possible sites of extraterrestrial life

+Lunar lava tubes have been proposed as potential sites for astrobiological investigations because their subsurface environments could preserve organic compounds or even ancient life protected from ultraviolet radiation, cosmic rays, and extreme surface conditions.